ACE Cougar: Production and operations

-The Cougar was built in ACE's factory in Huddersfield being launched in October 1990.
+The Cougar, built at ACE's factory in Milnsbridge, Huddersfield as part of ACE's 'Predator' range, was launched at the Expocoach '90 expo in October 1990.
 The first Cougar was bodied by Wadham Stringer and sold to People's Provincial in 1990.
-Provincial director James Freeman saw the vehicle as a possible replacement for the company's large fleet of Leyland Nationals, but in the event only one was delivered.
+Provincial director James Freeman saw the vehicle as a possible replacement for the company's large fleet of Leyland Nationals, however only one was ever delivered.
 It was the only full-size bus bought new by Provincial as an independent company following privatisation in 1987.
-Provincial was taken over by First Hampshire & Dorset in 1995, the Cougar remaining in service until 2004.
-It has been preserved.
+Provincial was taken over by First Hampshire & Dorset in 1995, with the Cougar continuing in service with First following a complete refurbishment in 1998 before being sold into preservation in 2004.

-The second carried Willowbrook Warrior bodywork (a body rarely applied to new vehicles).
+The second carried Willowbrook Warrior bodywork, a body rarely applied to new vehicles.
 It was completed in 1991 and was initially painted in a demonstrator livery, but was sold to West Midlands independent Caves Bus Services later in the year.
-Caves closed down in June 1999 and the Cougar was sold to a private owner on Valentia Island.
+Caves closed down in June 1999, and the Cougar was sold to a private owner on Valentia Island.

 Intended developments

 Both Cougars built were technically described as ACE Cougar V models.
-This was to differentiate them from the Cougar VI, a 12m variant which Alternative Chassis Engineering intended to build for sale to London Regional Transport.
-The company also intended to create 30 manufacturing jobs producing the vehicles.
-However, ACE went out of business in late 1991, having produced no further vehicles of any sort.
+This was to differentiate them from the Cougar VI, a full-size 12 m variant which Alternative Chassis Engineering intended to build for sale to London Regional Transport.
+The company also intended to create 30 manufacturing jobs producing the vehicles with a production line capacity of two Cougars a day.
+However, ACE was wound up in October 1992, having produced no further Cougars.